ioiototm/ioiototm.github.io/content/authors/admin/_index.md

 Hi there!
 I'm a PhD student at the University of Southampton who loves exploring new ways of creating immersive and interactive experiences with Virtual Reality (VR).

-My research focuses on how different modes of interactions in VR affect each player's engagement, enjoyment, and sense of presence, and I have published a paper as part of my PhD that you can check in the "Publications" link.
+My research focuses on how different modes of interactions in VR affect each player's engagement, enjoyment, and sense of presence, and I have published a paper as part of my PhD that you can check in the <a href="publication">"Publications"</a> link.

-Outside my research, I am interested in music, as well as game design and development - I have worked on some fun projects that you can check out by clicking the "Projects" link on top.
-Some of my favourite games are inspired by "I Expect You To Die" and "The Stanley Parable".
+Outside my research, I am interested in music, as well as game design and development - I have worked on some fun projects that you can check out by clicking the <a href="project">"Projects"</a> link on top.
+Some of my favourite games are inspired by <a href="https://iexpectyoutodie.schellgames.com/">"I Expect You To Die"</a> and <a href="https://www.stanleyparable.com/">"The Stanley Parable"</a>.
 Welcome to my website!

 <!--